The World’s 50 Smartest Teenagers

-Take, for example, the French mathematician Evariste Galois (1811–1832; at left), who invented the field of abstract algebra known as group theory while still in his teens.
+Take, for example, the French mathematician Evariste Galois (1811–1832; below right), who invented the field of abstract algebra known as group theory while still in his teens.
 This branch of mathematics lies at the heart of modern quantum mechanics, among other things.

 Galois may have been brilliant, but he was no nerd: He died in a duel over a love affair at the tender age of 21!